andir/npins/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -d, --directory <folder>    Base folder for npins.json and the boilerplate default.nix [env: NPINS_DIRECTORY=] [default: npins]
+    -d, --directory <folder>    Base folder for sources.json and the boilerplate default.nix [env: NPINS_DIRECTORY=] [default: npins]

 SUBCOMMANDS:
     add        Adds a new pin entry
     fetch      Query some release information and then print out the entry help       Prints this message or the help of the given subcommand(s) init       Intializes the npins directory.
-Running this multiple times will restore/upgrade the `default.nix` and never touch your pins.json
+Running this multiple times will restore/upgrade the `default.nix` and never touch your sources.json
     remove     Removes one pin entry
     show       Lists the current pin entries
-    update    Updates all or the given pin to the latest version
+    update     Updates all or the given pin to the latest version upgrade    Upgrade the sources.json and default.nix to the latest format version.
+This may occasionally break Nix evaluation!
 ```

 ## npins help init